 Each port used in a load balancing or inbound NAT rule consumes a range of eight ports from the 64,000 available SNAT ports.
 This usage reduces the number of ports eligible for SNAT, if the same frontend IP is used for outbound connectivity.
 If load-balancing or inbound NAT rules consumed ports are in the same block of eight ports consumed by another rule, the rules don't require extra ports.

 When a VM creates an outbound flow, Azure translates the source IP address to an ephemeral IP address.
 This translation is done via SNAT.

-If using SNAT without outbound rules via a public load balancer, SNAT ports are pre-allocated as described in the default SNAT ports allocation table below.
+If using SNAT without outbound rules via a public load balancer, SNAT ports are pre-allocated as described in the following default SNAT ports allocation table: